JAlcocerT/JAlcocerT/content/blog/biz-web-links.md

 title: "One link for Social Bios: LinkinBios vs Bento like websites"
 date: 2025-01-24
 draft: false
-tags: ["OSS"]
+tags: ["OSS","Web",HomeLab]
 description: 'Simple Link/Bento Website Hosting Services.
 SSGs vs Selfhostable LittleLink and LinkStack.'
 url: 'linktree-web-alternative'
 ---

-I know we cant know about everything.
+I know, we cant know about everything.

 But the amount of close people that its trying to build something on social media, yet does not have a website still amazes me.